-1 as set out in the Financial Services Act 2008 ("FSA08")
+&lt;sup>1 as set out in the Financial Services Act 2008 ("FSA08")

-2 The data does not include information from the small number of firms who are regulated only for bureau de change, agency payment services, or cheque cashing.
+&lt;sup>2 The data does not include information from the small number of firms who are regulated only for bureau de change, agency payment services, or cheque cashing.
 These firms currently submit different AML/CFT statistical data which is analysed separately.

-3 The population excludes any banks that also conduct investment business.
+&lt;sup>3 The population excludes any banks that also conduct investment business.

 - 1.6 Relatively few foreign PEPs continue to be reported by the sector (for example in comparison to banks), and the risk of doing business with sanctioned persons appears to be remote.
-The levels of foreign PEPs and number of higher risk relationships reported remained stable. - 1.7 The analysis continues to confirm that the client base is relatively diverse, with a geographical spread of customers by type, residency, and beneficial ownership.
+However, it was evident that the number of foreign PEPs has increased in the period covered by this report, as has the number of higher risk relationships, following a period of stable numbers between 2019 and 2018. - 1.7 The analysis continues to confirm that the client base is relatively diverse, with a geographical spread of customers by type, residency, and beneficial ownership.
 There is therefore a material cross border aspect to the sector; noting however concentrations domestically, to the UK and South Africa.
 The data also confirms that a substantial portion of business is conducted on a non face to face basis, including through introducers; both aspects that can increase inherent risks. - 1.8 The above profile, coupled with the nature of products and services offered, results in a medium inherent risk of Investment Firms being exposed to a range of money laundering / terrorist finance threats.
 The importance of Investment Firms having strong and effective monitoring and control frameworks is therefore paramount.